-Using celeriac with traditional potato makes this soup velvety and creamy, and reduces the carb count.
+Using celeriac with traditional potato gives this soup a velvety, creamy texture.

 Equipment and preparation: For this recipe you will need a blender.